-As part of NLC's continuing efforts to promote youth participation in local government, municipal officials are encouraged to bring youth (ages 15-18 years old) with them to the 2012 Congress of Cities as youth delegates.
-The conference will be held November 28-December 1, 2012, in Boston, Massachusetts.
+As part of NLC's continuing efforts to promote youth participation in local government, municipal officials are encouraged to bring youth (ages 15-18 years old) with them to the 2013 Congress of Cities as youth delegates.
+The conference will be held November 14-16, 2013 in Seattle, Washington.

 By attending this year's Congress of Cities, youth delegates have a unique opportunity to participate in an even wider array of workshops and sessions focused on how city leaders can help children, youth and families succeed, as well as strategies for engaging youth in local government.

 Through civic engagement, including attendance at this conference, young people gain experience, acquire new skills, learn responsibility and accountability, develop a greater sense of confidence, empowerment, and membership, and forge meaningful connections to other youth and adults.

 Municipal officials in communities large and small are taking steps to ensure that youth have a voice and a role in local government.
 You and your community can be part of this process by bringing youth delegates to represent your city or town at the Congress of Cities.

 If you have questions or suggestions about youth delegate sessions at the 2013 Congress of Cities, contact Leon Andrews at (202) 626-3039 or Andrews@nlc.org or Timothy Evans at (202) 626-3153 or firstname.lastname@example.org.